microsoft/vscode-docs/docs/remote/troubleshooting.md

 The environment for the remote extension host and terminal are based on the default shell's configuration scripts.
 To evaluate the environment variables for the remote extension host process, the server creates an instance of the default shell as an **interactive login shell**.
 It probes the environment variables from it and uses them as the initial environment for the remote extension host process.
 The values of environment variables therefore depend on what shell is configured as the default and the content of the configuration scripts for that shell.

-See [Unix shell initialization](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shells configuration scripts.
+See [Unix shell initialization](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shell's configuration scripts.
 Most WSL distributions have `/bin/bash` configured as the default shell. `/bin/bash` will look for startup files under `/etc/profile` first and for any startup files under `~/.bash_profile`, `~/.bash_login`, `~/.profile`.

 To change the default shell of a WSL distro, follow the instructions of [this blog post](https://medium.com/@vinhp/set-and-use-zsh-as-default-shell-in-wsl-on-windows-10-the-right-way-4f30ed9592dc).

 ### Fixing problems with the code command not working

-If typing `code` from a WSL terminal on Window does not work because `code` can not be found, you may be missing some key locations from your PATH in WSL.
+If typing `code` from a WSL terminal on Window does not work because `code` cannot be found, you may be missing some key locations from your PATH in WSL.

 Check by opening a WSL terminal and typing `echo $PATH`.
 You should see VS Code install path listed.
 By default, this would be: